Trump says expects Russia-Saudi oil deal soon, invites U.S. oil chiefs to White House

 In the coming meetings with oil executives, Trump is expected to discuss a range of options to help the industry, including the possibility of tariffs on oil imports from Saudi Arabia, according to the Wall Street Journal, which was first to report the planned meetings.

-Major drillers expected to participate in the initial meeting on Friday include Exxon Mobil Corp (XOM.N), Chevron Corp (CVX.N), Occidental Petroleum Corp (OXY.N), and Continental Resources (CRL.N), according to the Journal.
+Major drillers expected to participate in the initial meeting on Friday include Exxon Mobil Corp, Chevron Corp, Occidental Petroleum Corp, and Continental Resources, according to the Journal.

 Occidental said it had no comment, while officials at the other companies did not respond to requests for comment.